Battle of Winterthur: Clash

 Finally accepting that Soult would not arrive, Ney could not hope to hold his position, much less push the Austrians back.
 He concluded that he must fall back to Winterthur.
-To cover the retreat, he instructed Walther and his cavalry to establish a position on the Töss, above the bridge at Stieg.
+To cover the retreat, he instructed Walther and his cavalry to establish a position on the Töss, above the bridge at Steig.
 From there, the cavalry could protect an orderly retreat.
 Amidst a muddy rivulet feeding the Töss, Ney positioned a second detachment guarding the village of Töss and the road leading to a ridge of the hills, where he placed a couple of cannons.
 From the ridge, his rear guard could fire its artillery on the Austrian advance.

 For Walther, at the bridge, the position appeared defensible for as long as it would take to remove Ney's force through Winterthur, yet the shock of the Austrian force, as it hit his defences, was sufficient to break his line after 90 minutes of brisk fighting.
 But there the Austrian forward momentum stalled.
 Although Hotze's men forced Walther's from the bridge, they themselves could not cross it.
 From the ridge, Ney's rear guard maintained a steady stream of cannon fire on any of the Austrians who crossed the bridge and attempted to advance up the hill.
 Hotze recognised the futility of throwing his men into direct cannon fire and ordered instead a steady musketry barrage.
 This proved effective, for Ney was again injured, this time in his left hand, and his second horse was killed; he relinquished command to Gazan, who organised the continued withdrawal from the position.

 When the Archduke heard of Hotze's success in taking Winterthur crossroads, he directed his troops to augment Nauendorf's, and to take the village and the environs of Neftenbach, 7 km west-northwest of Winterthur.
 Nicolas Oudinot, whose men had secured Neftenbach as part of the French forward line, held out for most of the day, but was forced to retreat 4 km to Pfungen in the late afternoon; his position there was not defensible and he was pushed further back to the outskirts of Zürich.
 By taking Neftenbach, Charles placed a formidable group of troops between Ney's force and Hotze's flank and forced an uneven French withdrawal toward Zürich.
 Tharreau manoeuvred around the Töss, attempting to re-establish his forward line, but Masséna did not want a general engagement between Zürich and Neftenbach, not there and not then.
 The Armies of Switzerland and the Danube were not ready to take on Charles; Masséna's forces were not prepared for a battle on the scale required in facing Charles' entire army, and he needed the defences offered by Zürich to mount a proper line against the impending Austrian attack.
 Eventually, Tharreau withdrew the entire forward line to Zürich.
 The clash took 11 hours.